dark-knight-finance/darkknight-api/README.md

 ## [`/totalliquidity`](https://api.dark.knightswap.financial/api/v2/totalliquidity)

-Returns the total liquidity in USD value on KnightSwap.
+Returns the total liquidity in USD value on DarkKnight.
 Results are edge cached for 24 hours.

 ### Request